This post is about how to use for loop in DOS programming.

-Loops are easy to write and execute the code number of times, with each time with different values.
+Loops are easy to write and execute the code several times, with each time with different values.

 DOS supports the following syntax for loop

-element is a character to pick an item from a list
+element is a character to picks an item from a list

 Do command tells to execute the command for every iteration.

-how iterate files in a directory using for loop
+how to iterate files in a directory using for loop

 Let’s see an example.

 Here is a command to execute in a command line

 for /r %k in (*.\k) do echo %k

 To run in a batch file, we have to include